Nishant3516/Nishant351612/README.md

 ```
 I-am-Nishant
 -------------------------
-💻 I am a Web Developer and a Learner.
+💻 I am a Data Analyst and a Flutter Developer and a Learner.
 📚 I am currently pursuing Bachelors in Computer Science from the MRCET.
 📝 I have a strong interest in Data Science and Artificial Intelligence.
 🔭 Working on Deep Learning & Machine Learning.
 🌱 Learning about Computer Vision and Machine Learning stuff.
-🌟 Main languages: Python, MYSQL.
+🌟 Main languages: Python, MySQL, Flutter, Dart.
 ```
 <hr>